MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 1. In Defender for Cloud, select **Environment settings**.
 1. Toggle the plan switch to **On** or **Off**.

+> [!Note]
-1. If you've enabled Defender for Servers on a custom Log Analytics workspace, it isn't disabled on the workspace when you disable it on a subscription.
+> If you enabled Defender for Servers Plan 2 on a Log Analytics workspace, you need to disable it explicitly.

-    To disable the plan on a workspace, navigate to the plans page for the workspace and toggle the switch to **Off**.
+> To do that, navigate to the plans page for the workspace and toggle the switch to **Off**.